U.S. court refuses to shield Volkswagen in diesel scandal lawsuits

 The judges wrote that they were “mindful that our conclusion may result in staggering liability for Volkswagen.
 But this result is due to conduct that could not have been anticipated by Congress: Volkswagen’s intentional tampering with post-sale vehicles to increase air pollution.”

-The two counties each have penalties of $5,000 per day for tampering violations and had a combined total of at least 6,100 polluting VW diesel vehicles.
-U.S. District Judge Charles Breyer, who had ruled in the case in 2018, noted at the time that “the potential penalties could reach $30.6 million per day and $11.2 billion (8.97 billion pounds) per year.”
+The two counties each have penalties of $5,000 per day for tampering violations and had a combined total of at least 6,100 polluting Volkswagen diesel vehicles.
+U.S. District Judge Charles Breyer, who had ruled in the case in 2018, noted at the time that “the potential penalties could reach $30.6 million per day and $11.2 billion per year.”

+Volkswagen vowed to seek further review by the 9th Circuit or the U.S. Supreme Court if necessary, saying the ruling conflicts with the findings of other courts.

+“Those other courts rightly recognized the chaos that would ensue if thousands of localities can regulate manufacturers’ updates of their software systems, which are an inherent feature of modern vehicles and, in this case, reduced emissions,” Volkswagen said.

-Volkswagen has admitted to using illegal software to cheat U.S. pollution tests in 2015, allowing up to 40 times legally allowable emissions.
-This triggered a global backlash against diesel vehicles that has so far cost the automaker 30 billion euros ($33.3 billion) in fines, penalties and buyback costs.
+The scandal triggered a global backlash against diesel vehicles that has so far cost Volkswagen 30 billion euros ($33.3 billion) in fines, penalties and vehicle buyback costs.

 Reporting by David Shepardson and Jonathan Stempel; Editing by Will Dunham